p-alvarenga/Algorithms-in-C/README.md

 ```
 <br/>
-<b>Not every program will have performance analysis, due to its simplicity or because the program is not scalable (one example of scalable program is N-Queen Solution, since N ∈ [5, ∞[</b>
+<b>Not every program will have performance analysis, due to its simplicity or the program is not scalable (one example of scalable program is N-Queen Solution, since N ∈ [5, ∞[)</b>
 <br/>
 <br/>
 <p> As evident from the structure, each algorithm directory will include a dedicated README file.
 This README will comprehensively outline any performance analysis conducted, provide detailed explanations of the code, and offer instructions on how to execute it effectively</p>